Bede is an artist with a long time interest in the lives of saints.

-Several persons suggested that Philip should go to another parish, but he was resolved to suffer patiently for the love of God.
+Several persons suggested that Philip simply go to another parish.
+He was resolved, however, to suffer patiently for the love of God and thus imitate Christ’s example.
 Moreover, he was determined to let go of all resentment and never complain except to God alone.
-One day, however, his suffering was extreme.
+Even so, his suffering one day was extreme.
 During Mass he fixed his eyes on the crucifix and earnestly prayed, “O good Jesus, why is it that you don’t hear me?
 See how long a time I have besought you to give me patience!
 Why is it that you have not heard me, and why is my soul disquieted with thoughts of anger and impatience?”

 2. St. Francis de Sales (1567-1622)